vijikarthi/flink-connectors-wiki/streaming.md

 ## FlinkPravegaReader

-A Pravega stream may be used as a data source within a Flink streaming program using an instance of   `io.pravega.connectors.flink.FlinkPravegaReader`.
-The reader reads a given Pravega stream (or multiple streams) as a [`DataStream`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/datastream/DataStream.html) (the basic abstraction of the Flink Streaming API).
+A Pravega Stream may be used as a data source within a Flink streaming program using an instance of   `io.pravega.connectors.flink.FlinkPravegaReader`.
+The reader reads a given Pravega Stream (or multiple streams) as a [`DataStream`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/datastream/DataStream.html) (the basic abstraction of the Flink Streaming API).

-Open a Pravega stream as a DataStream using the method [`StreamExecutionEnvironment::addSource`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/environment/StreamExecutionEnvironment.html#addSource-org.apache.flink.streaming.api.functions.source.SourceFunction-).
+Open a Pravega Stream as a DataStream using the method [`StreamExecutionEnvironment::addSource`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/environment/StreamExecutionEnvironment.html#addSource-org.apache.flink.streaming.api.functions.source.SourceFunction-).

 #### Example
 ```java